kata-containers/kata-containers/virtcontainers/README.md

 The high level `virtcontainers` API is the following one:

-## Pod API
+## Sandbox API

-* `CreatePod(podConfig PodConfig)` creates a Pod.
+* `CreateSandbox(sandboxConfig SandboxConfig)` creates a Sandbox.
-The virtual machine is started and the Pod is prepared.
+The virtual machine is started and the Sandbox is prepared.

-* `DeletePod(podID string)` deletes a Pod.
+* `DeleteSandbox(sandboxID string)` deletes a Sandbox.
-The virtual machine is shut down and all information related to the Pod are removed.
+The virtual machine is shut down and all information related to the Sandbox are removed.
-The function will fail if the Pod is running.
-In that case `StopPod()` has to be called first.
+The function will fail if the Sandbox is running.
+In that case `StopSandbox()` has to be called first.

-* `StartPod(podID string)` starts an already created Pod.
+* `StartSandbox(sandboxID string)` starts an already created Sandbox.
-The Pod and all its containers are started.
+The Sandbox and all its containers are started.

-* `RunPod(podConfig PodConfig)` creates and starts a Pod.
+* `RunSandbox(sandboxConfig SandboxConfig)` creates and starts a Sandbox.
-This performs `CreatePod()` + `StartPod()`.
+This performs `CreateSandbox()` + `StartSandbox()`.

-* `StopPod(podID string)` stops an already running Pod.
+* `StopSandbox(sandboxID string)` stops an already running Sandbox.
-The Pod and all its containers are stopped.
+The Sandbox and all its containers are stopped.

-* `PausePod(podID string)` pauses an existing Pod.
+* `PauseSandbox(sandboxID string)` pauses an existing Sandbox.

-* `ResumePod(podID string)` resume a paused Pod.
+* `ResumeSandbox(sandboxID string)` resume a paused Sandbox.

-* `StatusPod(podID string)` returns a detailed Pod status.
+* `StatusSandbox(sandboxID string)` returns a detailed Sandbox status.

-* `ListPod()` lists all Pods on the host.
+* `ListSandbox()` lists all Sandboxes on the host.
-It returns a detailed status for every Pod.
+It returns a detailed status for every Sandbox.

 ## Container API

-* `CreateContainer(podID string, containerConfig ContainerConfig)` creates a Container on an existing Pod.
+* `CreateContainer(sandboxID string, containerConfig ContainerConfig)` creates a Container on an existing Sandbox.

-* `DeleteContainer(podID, containerID string)` deletes a Container from a Pod.
+* `DeleteContainer(sandboxID, containerID string)` deletes a Container from a Sandbox.
 If the Container is running it has to be stopped first.

-* `StartContainer(podID, containerID string)` starts an already created Container.
+* `StartContainer(sandboxID, containerID string)` starts an already created Container.
-The Pod has to be running.
+The Sandbox has to be running.

-* `StopContainer(podID, containerID string)` stops an already running Container.
+* `StopContainer(sandboxID, containerID string)` stops an already running Container.

-* `EnterContainer(podID, containerID string, cmd Cmd)` enters an already running Container and runs a given command.
+* `EnterContainer(sandboxID, containerID string, cmd Cmd)` enters an already running Container and runs a given command.

-* `StatusContainer(podID, containerID string)` returns a detailed Container status.
+* `StatusContainer(sandboxID, containerID string)` returns a detailed Container status.

-* `KillContainer(podID, containerID string, signal syscall.Signal, all bool)` sends a signal to all or one container inside a Pod.
+* `KillContainer(sandboxID, containerID string, signal syscall.Signal, all bool)` sends a signal to all or one container inside a Sandbox.

 An example tool using the `virtcontainers` API is provided in the `hack/virtc` package.